BIO9600 – Science Writing

 Schedule, syllabus and examination date

-By means of workshops, writing exercises, and mutual feedback, students will practice different types of science writing.
-Students will learn to edit and shorten long texts without losing content, to write a brief article on any given scientific topic, to write scientific pieces for a non-scientific readership, and to express scientific ideas clearly and concisely.
+By means of workshops, writing exercises, and mutual feedback, you will practice different types of science writing.
+You will learn to edit and shorten long texts without losing content, to write a brief article on any given scientific topic, to write scientific pieces for a non-scientific readership, and to express scientific ideas clearly and concisely.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.